 Usually, by this point in the relationship, we'd have broken up.
 And if not, we'd have broken up and gotten back together at least once, and I'd be plotting my next exit.
-Before I met my partner Jesse, I'd been a serial monogamist ever since I'd started dating, and found myself in a different relationship roughly every year.
+Before I met my partner Jacob, I'd been a serial monogamist ever since I'd started dating, and found myself in a different relationship roughly every year.
 I was addicted to falling in love, and I did just that, many times.

 But the kind of love I repeatedly fell into was also never really risky or serious, and that kept it from being scary.
 I always knew, deep down, that we would eventually break up, and in that knowledge, I protected myself from any potential heartbreak.
 I picked people I could love — but not so much that it could really mess me up if they ever left me.

-When I met Jesse, I learned that some cliches exist for a reason, and that it is possible for me to love someone vulnerably — perhaps, even, to love someone more than I love protecting my own ego.
+When I met Jacob, I learned that some cliches exist for a reason, and that it is possible for me to love someone vulnerably — perhaps, even, to love someone more than I love protecting my own ego.
 The ways I began to realize that I was letting my guard down, and admitting to myself that I was in some seriously good trouble, were small.
 But they were clear.

 Normally, I might be afraid I'd regret writing this, should we break up some day.
 But that's the thing: for the first time, I'm not expecting we will.
 And if we do, I still think I'll be glad if I've given someone who reads this new ways to express some of what they feel to the person, or people, they love.